Connecticut’s Future is Brighter with Solar Incentives

 Despite its small size, Connecticut is ready to make big strides in solar.
 Thanks to its rebate program and other state incentives, Connecticut continues to pave the way for more and more of its millions of homeowners to go solar.
-Not only can we help you make sense of the most important ones—we can even help you funnel all those incentives into a low kWh rate so you can save without having to lift a finger.
+Not only can we help you make sense of Connecticut’s solar incentives, we’ll help you take advantage of them so that you go solar hassle-free.

 Connecticut Solar Incentives, Rebates, & Tax Credits

 |Solar Savings Types

 ||Up to $0.46 per watt (depending on system size) 1

 |Sales Tax Exemptions